Survival models and health sequences: Reverse alignment

-In constructing a probability distribution for the record of one patient, it is essential to bear in mind that the three observable components $(T, \bft, Y[\bft])$ cannot be independent.
-First, $T>0$ is a positive random variable, and the appointment schedule $\bft$ is a finite subset of the random interval $[0, T)$, which implies that $\bft$ is also a random variable.
-Moreover $T > \max(\bft)$ implies that the appointment schedule for any patient is informative about his or her survival time.
-Likewise, since the number of health-status measurements coincides with $\#\bft$, it also should be strongly correlated with survival.
-Second, if better health status is associated with longer survival, we should expect patients who are initially frail to have shorter health-status records than patients who are initially healthy.
-In other words, even if the trajectories for distinct individuals may be identically distributed, the first component $Y(0)$ of a short health-status record should not be expected to have the same distribution as the first component of a longer record.
+Since the appointment schedule is a random subset $\bft \subset [0, T)$, it is obviously informative for survival: $T > \max(\bft)$.
+If better health is associated with longer survival, we should expect patients who are initially frail to have shorter health records than patients who are initially healthy.
+In other words, even if the trajectories for distinct individuals may be identically distributed, the first component of a short health-status record should not be expected to have the same distribution as the first component of a longer record.
 On the contrary, any model such that record length is independent of record values must be regarded as highly dubious for survival studies.
+It is necessary, therefore, to address the nature of the information contained in~$\bft$.

-Despite these complications, we aim to construct a statistical model that has the right sorts of symmetries and is not self-contradictory or otherwise inappropriate in any of the senses discussed above.
-Progress in this direction requires a few assumptions, and in this paper, the first assumption is that
+Consider a patient who has had appointments on $k$ occasions $\bft^{(k)} = (t_0<\cdots<t_{k-1})$.
+The sequence $Y[\bft^{(k)}]$ of recorded health values may affect the scheduled date $t_k$ for the next appointment: for example, patients in poor health needing more careful monitoring may have short inter-appointment intervals.
+Whatever the scheduled date may be, the appointment is null unless $t_k < T$.
+The assumption used in this paper is sequential conditional independence, namely that

-In other words, given the survival time, the appointment schedule is independent of the patient's state of health as summarized in~$Y$.
-This condition does not require appointments to be made regularly or kept sedulously, but it does demand that the probability of an appointment being missed while the patient lives should not depend on the state of health, except through~$T$.
-A similar assumption is made explicitly or implicitly by most authors: see Henderson, Diggle and Dobson (2000, section~2.1).
-The assumption is mathematically natural, but it is not one to be taken for granted.
+In other words, the conditional distribution of the random interval $t_k - t_{k-1}$ may depend on the observed history $Y[\bft^{(k)}]$, but not on the subsequent health trajectory except through~$T$.
+Here, $t_k$~may be infinite (or null) with positive probability, in which case the recorded sequence is terminated at $t_{k-1}$.